 In an attempt to gain your trust and create the illusion of credibility, their product presentation makes it appear as if Website Profits Pro is one of those As Seen On TV products.
 However, since we now know that they’re lying (again), it just makes their entire scam even more suspicious

-So… looking at all those red flags… is Website Profits Pro a scam?
-I think you already know how I would answer answer that question!
+So… looking at all those red flag, is Website Profits Pro a scam?
+I think you already know how I am going to answer that question!

 You'd be far better off getting started with something like an online survey site which is free to join.
-You can make money with market research companies like Survey Junkie (who pays you for your opinion) and Swag Bucks (who pays you for doing small tasks online).
+You can make money with market research companies like Survey Junkie (who pays you for your opinion) and Inbox Dollars (who pays you for doing small tasks online).

 These of course do not provide “passive income” and money won't be pouring into your bank account while you're walking down the beach, lol.
 But they are a legitimate start.

 For something more significant, an online business may be what you're looking for.

 Making money from home might be something you need because of medical issues, children to look after, or maybe you're just tired of working for a boss.